tsdcanavan/Flashcard-Generator/README.md

 # Flashcard-Generator
 *This homework project is using a prototype.
-I'm not exactly clear on the prototype and what it does.
-I've copied the ClozeCard and made this work but I'm still working on understanding it.*
+In order to understand the prototype I copied an existing flashcards.js froJason Boru's git repo.
+It's a very useful flashcards.js.*

 ## Instructions